 ID has launched a new frame in which to share and value expanded approaches to learning, collaboration and performance – an International Festival of Learning (IFL).

-With IFL our intention is also to support and further international exchange, always so central to programmes such as WinLab and vital to the dance ecology.
-Artists of international standing led labs, presented performances and gave talks and we look forward to hosting them and everyone taking part.
+With IFL our intention is also to support and further international exchange, always so central to earlier programmes at Independent Dance such as WinLab and vital to the dance ecology.

 We were thrilled to welcome all of the following artists programmed in this first edition of IFL:

 Dinis Machado (Sweden/Portugal), Chinasa Vivian Ezugha (UK/Nigeria), Nita Little (USA), Margarita Zafrilla Olayo (Spain/UK), Vanessa Grasse (IT/UK), Akeim Toussaint-Buck (Jamaica/UK).
 We were also delighted to launch the publication of Independent Dance’s guest edition of Theatre, Dance and Performance Training issue developed over the past two years with contributions from 20 artists and writers from around the world.